 The Science Media Centre has an active and popular volunteering programme for those looking to gain experience in science-media relations.
 The programme gives a flavour of working on the front line between science and the news media.

-Volunteers usually join the team for 4-5 weeks and tend to be graduates, final-year students or those looking for a career change.
+Volunteers usually join the team for four weeks and tend to be graduates, final-year students or those looking for a career change.
 We also encourage press officers from other science based organisations to come on secondment and shadow one of the team.

 The volunteers get involved in all aspects of the SMC’s work, from assistance with press briefings to providing support to the chief executive and helping out at events run by the SMC.